 Elizabeth is a former television and interactive media producer for WETA, the public television station in Washington, DC.
-She was a producer on the flagship PBS weekly news program, “Washington Week”, and served in a variety of capacities on numerous other news & public affairs programs, documentaries, and live broadcasts.
-She later shifted her focus to interactive media, helping to develop the station’s online strategy, producing content and overseeing website production for all news & public affairs programs.
-She is also a former trustee and board chair of both the Nord Family Foundation (based in Amherst, Ohio) and of Concord Hill School in Chevy Chase, MD.
+She was a producer on the flagship PBS weekly news program, “Washington Week," and served in a variety of capacities on many other news and public affairs programs, documentaries, and live broadcasts.
+She later shifted her focus to interactive media, helping to develop the station’s online strategy and producing content and overseeing website production for all news and public affairs programs.
+She is a former trustee and board chair of both the Nord Family Foundation (based in Amherst, Ohio) and Concord Hill School.

 Ana is a founding member of Many Hands; she is a native Washingtonian who has worked in commercial real estate finance and investment banking at Morgan Stanley and Credit Suisse First Boston.
 She has co-chaired three Many Hands sub-committees during her time as a board member and is responsible for the organization's finances.

-Wendy is a Senior Associate and Director of Human Resources with the Center for the Support of Families.
-For over 20 years she has worked with the federal Office of Child Support Enforcement on numerous projects including strategic planning, performance measurement and incentives; training; meeting facilitation; development of outreach materials; and technical assistance.
-She has also worked with a number of states on business process improvement, management training, and program assessment.
+For over 20 years, Wendy was a Senior Associate with the Center for the Support of Families where she worked with the federal Office of Child Support Enforcement and many states on numerous projects including business process improvement; strategic planning, performance measurement; training; meeting facilitation; development of outreach materials; technical assistance; and program assessment.
 Prior to rejoining CSF in 2005, Wendy was the first Executive Director of the Center for Mental Health Outreach at Georgetown University Hospital.

 Ellen had a 25-year career in fundraising and development.
 She was co-chair of the Next Generation Committee for the United States Holocaust Memorial Museum.
 At Georgetown Day School, she was Special Events Coordinator and a Senior Development Associate, helping to raise $30 million for GDS's new High School building.